Musa Mirmammad oglu Abdullayev: Life

 With this monograph, the prominent hematologist laid the foundation of the scientific theory of blood clotting.
 This monograph attracted the attention of hematologists of the former USSR.
-The invention contained in this monograph has been approved in 25 April 1967 issue of the Medichinskaya Gazeta, published in the USSR.
-Innovative scientist Musa Abdullayev, who attracted the attention of hematologists abroad, was invited to the 12th International Conference of Hematologists held in 1969 – to the Federal Republic of Germany but was not admitted to the international conference by the former USSR government.
+The invention contained in this monograph was approved in 25 April 1967 issue of the Medichinskaya Gazeta, published in the USSR.
+Innovative scientist Musa Abdullayev, who attracted the attention of hematologists abroad, was invited to the 12th International Conference of Hematologists held in 1969 in the Federal Republic of Germany but was not admitted to the international conference by the former USSR government.
 Despite his acquittal in 1956 for his political activities in "Lightning"(İldırım), the prominent scientist was invited to international scientific conferences held by foreign countries, but the Soviet regime blocked him each time.
 Although these people, including Musa Abdullayev, were acquitted, the Soviet government was still afraid of their political views.
 In 1967, an invitation from Austria was also banned.
-In fact, the young scientist at the time boldly said without hiding the reason:
+In fact, the young scientist at the time boldly said, without hiding the reason: